spkgdru/frontend-project-lvl1/README.md

 If you type right answer you see next question.
 Otherwise the game is interrupted.
 Game has total three questions.
 You are winner if your answers were correct.

-Brain-calc has simple math sentences (answer: '47 + 15', you have to type '62', answer: '12 * 5', you have to type '60').
+- Brain-calc has simple math sentences (answer: '47 + 15', you have to type '62', answer: '12 * 5', you have to type '60').
-Brain-event is asking you if a number is even (answer: '55', you have to type 'no', answer: '98', you have to type 'yes').
+- Brain-event is asking you if a number is even (answer: '55', you have to type 'no', answer: '98', you have to type 'yes').
-Brain-prime is asking you if a number is prime (answer: '57', you have to type 'yes', answer: '1', you have to type 'no').
+- Brain-prime is asking you if a number is prime (answer: '57', you have to type 'yes', answer: '1', you have to type 'no').
-Brain-gcd shows you two numbers and you have to calculate greatest common divisor of the numbers.
+- Brain-gcd shows you two numbers and you have to calculate greatest common divisor of the numbers.
-Brain progression has a sequence of numbers in which each differs from the preceding by a constant quantity.
+- Brain progression has a sequence of numbers in which each differs from the preceding by a constant quantity.
 There is an one passed number.
 You have to write it. (answer: 3 5 7 9 ..
 13 15 17 19 21, you type 11).

 Installing the package:
-Global: sudo npm install -g spkgdru-frontend-project-lvl1 /n
+- global: sudo npm install -g spkgdru-frontend-project-lvl1 /n
-Local: npm install spkgdru-frontend-project-lvl1
+- local: npm install spkgdru-frontend-project-lvl1

 <a href="https://asciinema.org/a/yi0rrmTIuKo9OzUwiGA2qD33x" target="_blank"><img src="https://asciinema.org/a/yi0rrmTIuKo9OzUwiGA2qD33x.svg" /></a>

 Starting cli-game brain-even: